andrewferrier/debugprint.nvim/README.md

 ## Keymappings

-By default, the plugin will create the following keymappings:
+By default, the plugin will create the following normal-mode keymappings, which are the standard way to use it:

 | Keymap | Purpose                                                                                              | Equivalent Lua Function                                             |
 | ------ | ---------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------- |